A connected network of safe cycleways will help make Christchurch a cycle-friendly city.

 Improving the safety and accessibility for cyclists was a strong theme for recovery to emerge from the Share an Idea discussion in 2011.
 People said they wanted the Council to invest in cycle paths to provide more choices and safer routes for people travelling to work, study or play.

 The Council adopted the Christchurch Transport Strategic Plan in 2012.
 It set out a 30-year vision for transport in the city including a range of transport options to meet the needs of the community.
-It proposed a network of 13 recreational areas with the Central City cycleways providing safe, convenient connections between suburbs, business and shopping zones and The Council allocated $34 million for the cycleways in the Christchurch City Three Year Plan 2013-16.
-The remainder of funds for the $68.3 million project was allocated in the 2017, 2018 years.
+It proposed a network of 13 recreational areas with the cycleways providing safe, convenient connections between the Central City, suburbs, business and shopping zones as well as popular recreational areas.
+Funding for the cycleways was confirmed in the Christchurch City Three Year Plan 2013-16.

 To help determine the look, feel and function of the cycleways, Cycle Design Guidelines were developed.
 The Council adopted the Guidelines in April 2013.
 These guidelines have been used as the basis for the development of detailed design requirements.
 There will be some locations where the guidelines are not able to be strictly adhered to but the safety requirements remain non-negotiable requirements.